A principled framework to assess the information-theoretic fitness of brain functional sub-circuits: Discussion

 Lastly, our findings highlight two important points for brain connectomics research.
 First, because of the existence of individual brain fingerprints \cite{finn2015functional,amico2018quest}, we need to pay extra attention when applying a common, fixed atlas to individual FCs.
 Secondly, we show that thresholding FC matrices is not only an intuitive step during FC post-processing (\textit{e.g.}, to eliminate statistically spurious edges) but also a necessary one if we would like to use such FCs, coupled with an \textit{a priori} set of FNs, to support any research endeavor in brain connectomics.
-These results suggest a promising new direction: individualized and task-dependent parcellation methods as an alternative to fixed atlases like Yeo's.
+These results suggest a promising new direction: individualized and task-dependent parcellation methods as an alternative to fixed atlases like Yeo's. { {This opens up new directions for precision medicine, particularly targeting individual-specific neurological and neuropsychiatric disorders.} }